-8.3.10 COMP (3/10)
+7.3.10 COMP (3/10)

 The COMP pin is the internal error amplifier's output and also the input signal for PWM comparator.
-The maximum input common voltage of the PWM comparator is 2.8 V. It is suggested to program the peak value of RAMP to be lower than 2.3 V. Otherwise, the voltage of COMP pin should be clamp to be lower than 2.8 V by external circuit in order to make the internal PWM comparator work properly.
-An external circuit detailed as below is recommended for voltage clamp function.
+The maximum input common voltage of the PWM comparator is 2.8 V. It is suggested to program the peak value of RAMP to be lower than 2.3 V. Otherwise, the voltage of COMP pin should be clamped to be lower than 2.8 V by external circuit to make the internal PWM comparator work properly.
+Figure 31 shows tan external circuit that is recommended for voltage clamp function.
 Both the primary-side switches' duty cycle and secondary-side SRs' duty cycle is controlled by the COMP pin voltage.
 At steady state, a higher COMP pin voltage results in a larger duty cycle for the primary-side switches and a smaller duty cycle on the SRs.

-When the UCC28251 controller is set up for secondary-side control, connect the compensation network from the FB/EA- pin to the COMP pin.
+When the UCC28250 controller is set up for secondary-side control, connect the compensation network from the FB/EA- pin to the COMP pin.